Broken Clavicles: To ignore, pin, or plate

 I broke my own collarbone while providing medical coverage for a ski race— the radio I wore on my chest drove through my clavicle in a ski fall.
 So I know this pain.
 Skateboarders, motorcyclists, and rodeo riders all provide a steady stream of misshapen shoulders.
 In the past, most were left alone to heal, usually leaving a bump.
 Today, many are repaired.
 Here’s what’s happened.

 A broken collarbone, if displaced less than 1.5 centimeters or angled less than 45 degrees, will usually heal within 12 weeks.
 Aside from the bump, there will be little other evidence of injury.
-A displacement of more than 1.5 cm or 45 degrees leads to a lower rate of healing and longer term problems.
+A displacement of more than 1.5 cm or 45 degrees leads to a lower rate of healing and longer-term problems.

 Why?
-Because the collarbone acts a strut, stabilizing the shoulder and guiding the shoulder motion.
+Because the collarbone acts as a strut, stabilizing the shoulder and guiding the shoulder motion.
 When the fracture heals at odd angles, the bone is shortened, shoulder motion is abnormal, and the power generated by the shoulder muscles is reduced.
 Like a seesaw, the lever arm has been shortened.
 For overhead athletes—such as tennis players, basketball players, and pitchers—this power reduction is significant.

 Due to the increased number of older athletes taking up sports, the long-term effects of previously “left alone to heal” collarbone fractures have become more obvious.
 The body’s geometry matters.
 Left deformed, avoidable consequences such as weakness, abnormal shoulder mechanics, and other deformities become regrettable.